Ride report Harley-Davidson Heritage Classic 114

 Spark plugs: 6R10

-Fuel: Super Unleaded
+Fuel: Super unleaded

-Tire pressure: front: 2.5 bar, rear: 2.8 bar
+Tire pressure: front: 2.5 bar rear: 2.8 bar

-Empty weight including operating materials: 330 kg
+Unladen weight incl. operating materials: 330 kg

-Permitted total weight: 526 kg Payload: 196 kg
+Permissible total weight: 526 kg Payload: 196 kg

 Tank capacity (reserve): 18.9 l (3.8 l)